crankin-star/vid2avi/README.md

 ## installation

 - Install ffmpeg with preferred method.
-I would suggest running `winget install ffmpeg` in a terminal.
+I would suggest running `winget install ffmpeg` in a terminal on windows or `brew install ffmpeg` on Mac.
 - clone this repository with `gh clone https://github.com/crankin-star/vid2avi.git`
 - Make a local environment with uv or pip:
   - `uv venv; uv .\.venv\Scripts\activate`